readium/swift-toolkit/MAINTAINING.md

         ```
     4. Try to run the Test App, adjusting the integration if needed.
     5. Delete the Git tag created previously.
-3. Update the localized strings (`make update-locales`).
-4. Review the list of supported features in `README.md`.
+3. Review the list of supported features in `README.md`.
-5. Update the [migration guide](Documentation/Migration%20Guide.md) in case of breaking changes.
+4. Update the [migration guide](Documentation/Migration%20Guide.md) in case of breaking changes.
-6. Prepare the release.
+5. Prepare the release.
     ```shell
     scripts/release-prepare.sh VERSION
     ```